Welcome to Facilities Services

 FS Administration leads FS departments to support the accomplishment of our mission.

-Building Services delivers Custodial Services to the UW campus that provides exceptionally clean and sanitary environments for students, faculty, staff, and visitors and manages the comprehensive Recycling & Solid Waste Management program.
+Building Services delivers Custodial Services to the UW campus that provides exceptionally clean and sanitary environments for students, faculty, staff, and visitors and manages the comprehensive UW Recycling program.

 Emergency Management (EM), Steve Charvat, Director